abelsoltani/Historical-Crop-Yields-Predication-in-Saskatchewan/README.md

 # Project Overview

 ## Problem Being Solved
 The agricultural industry in Saskatchewan is a significant contributor to the economy, and optimizing crop production is essential for sustaining growth and profitability.
-This project aims to address these challenges by utilizing rural manucipality crop yeilds and Geographic Information System (GIS) datas, and machine learning techniques to identify the optimal rural municipality in Saskatchewan for flax investment and to propose suitable crop rotation plans.
+This project aims to address these challenges by utilizing rural municipality crop yields and Geographic Information System (GIS) data, and machine learning techniques to identify the optimal rural municipality in Saskatchewan for flax investment and to propose suitable crop rotation plans.

 ## Objective of the Project
 The primary objective of this project is to leverage GIS data and machine learning models to provide actionable insights for farmers and investors in Saskatchewan.
 Specifically, the project aims to:

-1. **Identify the Best Rural Municipality for Flax Investment**: Using crop yeilds and GIS datas to analyze historical crop yields, the project seeks to pinpoint the rural municipality in Saskatchewan that offers the most favorable farms for flax cultivation.
+1. **Identify the Best Rural Municipality for Flax Investment**: Using crop yields and GIS data to analyze historical crop yields, the project seeks to pinpoint the rural municipality in Saskatchewan that offers the most favorable farms for flax cultivation.

 2. **Determine Optimal Crop Rotation Strategies**: To ensure sustainable agricultural practices and enhance soil health, the project will explore different crop rotation options that can be integrated with flax farming.